COAPE Diploma in Dog Behaviour

 This is a demanding course comprising approximately 80 hours of filmed lectures, 5 assignments and 2 case studies, with 1 module of approximately 10 hours of lectures, being presented about every 4 months.

-In addition, students are required to log pro bono hours for both consulting and training.
+In addition, students are required to log pro bono hours.

 This course requires dedication as it is the highest qualification of its kind, it is ESSENTIAL that all the books are read, and that additional independent research is done to ensure good marks.